Changes to self-isolation guidance from 16 August

 - Testing for people with COVID-19 symptoms and regular, targeted symptom-free testing in education settings, high-risk workplaces and to help people manage their personal risk.

 - The requirement that people self-isolate when positive or when contacted by NHS Test and Trace.
+From Monday 16 August, you do not need to self isolate if you are notified by NHS Test and Trace that you are a close contact of a postive case if you are under 18 or if you have had both COVID-19 vaccination doses, with the second dose being at least two weeks before you were in contact with the postive case.
 A government-funded Test and Trace Support Payment scheme is available for people on low incomes who are unable to work while they are self-isolating because they cannot work from home.

 - Border quarantine measure for all travellers arriving from red list countries and for those people not fully vaccinated arriving from amber list countries.